emmakolade/contacts-API/README.md

 # ContactList-API

-Contalist API is a RESTful API that allows you to manage and access a list of contacts.
+Contalist API is a RESTful API that allows user to manage and access a list of contacts.
 With this API, you can perform CRUD (Create, Read, Update, and Delete) operations on your contacts.

 ## Features
 Register and Login